 An IVR that is truly an IVR: Populating IVR with redundant options is futile.
 Minimize selection options and make sure the flow of options is uncomplicated.
 Remember, customer attention wanes the longer they are made to wait and listen to recorded messages.

 An effective CRM/CTI: As soon as a customer calls, it is vital for the agent to view the customer’s interaction history and such useful information.
 That way, during the call, agents can enhance the customer experience by analyzing their banking history and offering related advice.
-Avoid making them wait for a long time or repeating their issue all over when transferred to a second agent.
+Avoid making them wait for a long time or repeating their issue all over when transferred to a second agent with CRM Integration.

 Requisite security: Protect the customer’s data at all costs.
 Customers trust banks with their money, and banks are obliged to take care of it.
 Set up stringent security measures and have systems which prevent hacking, fraud, or theft of any kind.